 Kentucky Southern Social (Sept.
 16 -18) – This Bourbon lovers’ weekend at the Omni Louisville Hotel offers special events including an Old Forester 150th Anniversary Dinner, Speakeasy Dinner with Rabbit Hold founder Kaveh Zamanian, Angel’s Envy Cocktail Hour & bottle engraving and fireside cocktails with Peerless owner Corky Taylor, among others.

 Art of Bourbon (Sept.
 23) – Held at the Speed Art Museum, The Art of Bourbon combines Kentucky’s official art museum with Kentucky’s greatest product to produce the region’s premier bourbon and whiskey auction party.
 Curated with the support of Wall Street Journal bestselling author and renowned Bourbon critic Fred Minnick, this event will allow you to bid on some once-in-a-lifetime offerings.

 Louder Than Life (Sept.
 23-26) – Local food and drink culture will be incorporated into the four-day festival’s culinary scene with pop-ups from popular Kentucky Bourbon brands and local Louisville restaurants.
 Headliners for the event include Metallica, Korn and Disturbed.
-Proof of vaccination or a negative COVID test within a maximum of 72-hours prior to the festival will be required in order to enter.

 ALL MONTH LONG